List of Courses

 ARH 111 Design Studio 2 (4 credits)

-This is the first of three design studio courses.
-Students begin to explore elements of design and their relationships in three dimensions.
-Design concepts and processes are discussed in detail.
+Students in this course begin to explore elements of design and their relationships in three dimensional design problems.
+Design concepts and design process are discussed in detail.
 Architectural and interior design concepts of space, organizations, circulation, scale, structure, volume, massing, fenestration and materials are analyzed and discussed.
 This class meets 6 hours per week.
-Prerequisites: ARH/IND 101, 110, and 170; co-requisites: ARH/IND 120 and 140.
+Laptop computer required (must meet department standards for software and processing speed).
+Prerequisites: ARH/IND 101, ARH/IND 110, and ARH/IND 170; co-requisites: ARH/IND 120 and 140, or permission of department.

 ARH 120 Drafting Studio 1: Wood Frame (3 credits)

 This course will develop basic architectural drafting skills (digital and manual).
 The student will demonstrate an understanding of these skills through the development of a set of architectural drawings for a wood frame house or similar structure.
 This class meets 4 hours per week.
-Prerequisites: ARH/IND 101, 150, and 170.
+Prerequisite: ARH/IND 101, 110, and 170; co-requisite: ARH/IND 140 or permission of department.

 ARH 121 Drafting Studio 2: Masonry (3 credits)

 Students apply and improve drafting skills by developing architectural working drawings for a small commercial building.
 Drawing documents include symbol conventions, plans, sections, elevations and details with the emphasis on masonry bearing wall construction.
-Prerequisite: ARH/IND 120; co-requisites: ARH 142 and 143, or Permission of Instructor.
+Prerequisite: ARH/IND 120; co-requisite: ARH 141 or permission of instructor.

 ARH 140 Wood Frame Construction (3 credits)